 Sliver is a unit that can add real interest to your quilting bag of tricks and can be made simply with the Corner Beam tool.
 Each unit is easy and accurate to make and can be used alone or with any other Fundamental Unit.
-Online video available (see below, also on YouTube).
+Online video available.

 This tool creates a fundamental unit that is sure to add sparkle to your quilt block designs.
 Although the ruler shape is similar to the V Block, the final unit has two seamlines radiating from a single corner, so the center triangle in the finished unit resembles a beam of light shining out of that corner.
 Accurate construction has always been challenging until now.
 With the Corner Beam tool, all the shapes are cut slightly over sized and once sewn, trimmed to extremely precise units with seams perfectly placed for a crisp sharp point every time.
 Brighten up your blocks by adding Corner Beam to your toolbox today!